jyang-cpr/cpr-platform-sphinx-tutorials/doc/Simulating.rst

     roslaunch PLATFORM_gazebo PLATFORM_world.launch

 You should see the following window appear, or something like it.
-You can adjust the camera angle by clicking and dragging while holding CTRL, ALT, or the shift key:
+You will see a base PLATFORM spawned with no additional sensors.You can adjust the camera angle by clicking and dragging while holding CTRL, ALT, or the shift key:

 .. image:: images/PLATFORM_gazebo.png
     :alt: Simulated PLATFORM in the Race World.